bubbafat/bubbafat.github.io/_posts/2022-03-15-converting-images-from-png-jpg-to-webp-and-resizing.md

 <h2>Batch Converting a Directory</h2>

-Now that we can convert a single file, I used a combination of find, grep, sed, and xargs to do what I needed for the directory.
-This example converts and resizes all the png files in a directory structure:
+Now that we can convert a single file, I used a combination of either `find` and `bash`, or just `zsh`, to do what I needed for the directory.
+This example converts and resizes all the png files in a directory structure to webp, and resizes them to 800px wide while maintaining the original aspect ratio:

 Using bash shell: